 - The health of a potential Grantor for the five year look back period

-Contact Kane & Crowell, PLLC immediately at (615) 784-4800 if you or a family member are considering trust planning for long-term care.
-It is our goal to make sure our clients have the quality of life they want and deserve that isn’t based on what it cost.
+Contact Kane & Crowell, PLLC at (615) 784-4800 if you or a family member are considering trust planning for long-term care.
+It is our goal to make sure our clients have the quality of life they want and deserve that isn’t based on cost.